Zero-Dose Learning Week

 Following a call for abstracts from the global immunization community, expert reviewers scored and ranked the submitted abstracts.
 181 were accepted and are available for download.

 For top scoring abstracts with results, authors were invited to submit posters.
-Posters were printed and displayed around the Global Health Campus in Geneva, Switzerland for a month between August and September 2024.
 The 40 abstracts are available to download.

 Presenters responded to participant questions submitted during ZD Learning Day.